soniamartis/java/java21_features.md

 # Java 21 new features

 ### Regular expression use of named groups
+- The named group is represented as ?<name> as the first element of the grp definition
 ```java
 String line = "1;New York;8 336 817";
 Pattern pattern = Pattern.compile("""